 Next Level Backup Protection

 Physical and logical security are two important factors when considering backup files.
 Modern restore capabilities allow for entire virtual machines and systems to be brought back online from a backup very quickly, assuming that a local/on-premises version is available.
 With the 3-2-1 rule in place (3 copies of your data, 2 different types of media, 1 offsite copy) data gains resiliency against a multitude of failures; however, hackers are aware of this and have advanced their attack techniques to target all types of backup files.
+See also this Back to Basics 3-2-1 Backup Rule post and video.

 Many times, backup sets consist of a chain of smaller files that make up a whole backup, and all of these files, or a subset of them at least, are required to restore the entire server or system.
 All of these files are sent offsite as a normal operation and precaution, and it becomes difficult to track changes to these files, since some backup files change periodically by nature.
 When malware or ransomware targets these files after affecting local copies, chances are it is too late to prevent further issues.